 Each muscle in your body has a unique job.
 No other muscle can do the task as well as the muscle designed for that job.
 There are no extra muscles and there are no muscles that can be done away with without seriously affecting the ability of the body to work efficiently.

 When muscles become stuck together they begin to drag each other along as they contract, further adding to the strain and irritation they experience.
-And the fascia that permeates those muscles and surrounds them starts to chemically change, becoming even stickier and creating even more problems.
+The fascia that permeates those muscles and surrounds them starts to chemically change, becoming even stickier and creating even more problems.
 Sometimes the nerves that pass through this region become stuck in this mess and the thickening fascia and muscle begins to squeeze them and affect how they function.
 THe result?
 Compromised circulation and tingling and numbness.

 If you consider the muscles (and its associated fascia) in the neck and shoulder region, you will realize that they are all very short in length and small in size.
 This means that they are very prone to being overstretched, overstimulated and irritated by overly aggressive motion, stretching, or exercise.
 Overstimulation can even happen in the course of receiving therapy.
 The tissues are so small, it is easy to overwhelm them.
 So your best bet is to stretch gently, slowly, and carefully.
 Utmost care has to be taken to avoid a flare up which can be so common in cases of TOS.